 Both the airbag and belt tension device systems operation is constantly monitored electronically.
-The warning lamp $\Re$ will light up for a few seconds every time the ignition is switched on (self-diagnosis).
+The warning lamp $\mathcal{Z}$ will light up for a few seconds every time the ignition is switched on (self-diagnosis).

-The system must be checked if the warning lamp 💐 :
+The system must be checked when the warning lamp 🧗 :